 The Bottom Line

 The health effects from chemical toxicity are ever evolving and illnesses that were once thought to be associated with adults are now becoming routine in children.
-Diabetes, asthma, allergies, and neurological problems affect more kids now than ever before.
+Diabetes, asthma, allergies, and neurological concerns affect more kids now than ever before.

 Are you an expectant mother trying to avoid exposure to these chemicals?
 Perhaps you've already been through the experience?
 Please leave a comment and share any tips you may have.

 - Weinberger B, Vetrano AM, Archer FE, Marcella SW, Buckley B, Wartenberg D, Robson MG, Klim J, Azhar S, Cavin S, Wang L, Rich DQ.
 Effects of maternal exposure to phthalates and bisphenol A during pregnancy on gestational age.
 Journal of Maternal-Fetal and Neonatal Medicine.
 2013 Jul 18.
 PMID: 23795657.